albertqi/logical-clocks/notebook.md

 of the clocks are always the same between processes.
 This makes the actual communication between processes simple: just send a message to one (or both) of the other socket files in the directory that is not your own.

+## Testing methadology

+Since there is some randomness involved in the spec, it's important to design the system in a way that the randomness can be removed so the system can be tested.
+We did this by ensuring that all random numbers are depdenency injected instead of being calculated within the unit.

+## Takeaways

+### Slow processes

+One of the first things we notice from the runs is that slow processes are quickly overrun by receiving sends from fast processes.
+This causes the slow process to have a very up-to-date view of the logical clocks across the system, but also means that other processes are unaware of the slow process' clock because it never gets to send.

+### Message queue

+Despite a slow process getting overrun with receives, the rx queue rarely grows large.
+This is because a particular process only receives a send from another process 1 in 5 times the other proccess loops.
+Accounting for both peer processes, a process will only receive (Hz1 + Hz2) / 5 messages per second, where Hz1 and Hz2 are the clock rates for the peer processes.
+Therefore, the rx queue will never grow unless (Hz1 + Hz2) / 5 > Hz3, where Hz3 is the clock rate of the examined process.
+This can be verified looking at the collected data.
+Looking at run 1, the process running at 1Hz receives a message at about 1.4 messages/second, which is faster than it can process, so the rx queue grows unbounded.
+In contrast, in run 3, process 0 which runs at 3Hz receives (5 + 6) / 5 = 2.2 messages/second.
+2.2 < 3, so the rx queue for process 3 does not grow.